-- · Workspace profile: sets the color profile to which all imported images will be converted.

-- sRGB (linear)

-- ROMM RGB (linear)
+- Workspace profile: sets the color profile to which all imported images will be converted. - sRGB (linear) The sRGB color space is the standard color space used for final viewing of digital images. - ROMM RGB (linear) ROMM RGB, also known as ProPhoto, is a large gamut color space ideal for photo editing.
+It allows for maximum accuracy in the reproduction of colors.

-· Rendering intent: if the source color space exceeds that of the destination, this setting determines how the adjustment is handled.
+• Rendering intent: if the source color space exceeds that of the destination, this setting determines how the adjustment is handled.